ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-SpringOne-fun-with-the-functional-web-framework.md

 }
 ```

-The HandlerFilterFunction is more flexible than Servlet filters because you can put a HandlerFilterFunction on a RouterFunction.
+The `HandlerFilterFunction` is more flexible than Servlet filters because you can put a `HandlerFilterFunction` on a `RouterFunction`.
 This means that you can apply this filter to a subset of your routes instead of on all routes.

 It can be used for example for security, logging, timing, etc.

 ### Future evolutions

-Currently the functional web framework does not work with Servlets but only with Spring's self made ServerRequest and ServerResponse.
+Currently the functional web framework does not work with Servlets but only with Spring's self made `ServerRequest` and `ServerResponse`.
 They are however looking at creating a functional web framework that works with Servlets and without Reactor.

 ## Conclusion